worleyjn/PlasMap/README.md

 A closed reference plasmid is recommended for the output of this program to make sense.

 Use of Miniforge 3 or Anaconda 3 as a package manager is strongly recommended.

-The Python 3 (3.10+) environment must have the following packages installed: pandas, BioPython, reportlab, matplotlib, Ipython, xlrd, openpyxl, xlsxwriter
+We tested the program with the following versions, but it will likely work on earlier versions of most packages: python 3 (3.13.7) environment must have the following packages installed: pandas (2.3.2), BioPython (1.85), reportlab (4.4.4), matplotlib (3.10.6), Ipython (9.5.0), xlrd (2.0.2), openpyxl (3.1.5), xlsxwriter (3.2.6)

-Basic tools included in most Python installation packages are also required: os, sys, and itertools.
+Basic tools included in most Python installations are also required: os, sys, and itertools.

-BLAST must also be installed to the command line.
+BLAST (2.17.0+) must also be installed to the command line.
 Any current version should work.

 Running the program: